Midland County Court Records

 Civil Filing Fees

-Specific civil filing fees in the district courts align with the statewide schedule set by the Texas Legislature and the Office of Court Administration.
-While exact amounts can vary by case type, common benchmarks include fees for original petitions, counterclaims, third-party petitions, jury demands, and motions for new trial.
+Specific civil filing fees in the district courts follow the statewide schedule set by the Texas Legislature and the Office of Court Administration.
+Amounts vary by case type and commonly include fees for original petitions, counterclaims, third-party petitions, jury demands, and motions for new trial.
 Contact the District Clerk at (432) 688-4500 for a current itemized fee schedule.

 Midland County Family Court Records